amplifying-fsharp/amplifying-fsharp.github.io/src/testimonials/EdgarGonzalez.md

 ﻿---
+id: edgar-gonzalez
 title: Edgar Gonzalez
 preview: I went from zero to hero in no time
+author: Edgar Gonzalez
 isDraft: true
-author: Edgar Gonzalez
-slug: edgar-gonzalez
-profilePicture: "../../images/authors/EdgarGonzalez.jpg"
+profilePicture: "../images/authors/EdgarGonzalez.jpg"
 ---

 ## My journey from a soldier to an F# OSS contributor